Center-for-Health-Data-Science/Center-for-Health-Data-Science.github.io/develop/courses.md

 **Updated:** 2023-04-28

-[cards cols="3"(./develop/cards/cards.yaml)]

-[HeaDS DataLab](https://heads.ku.dk/datalab/) provides several courses on Data Analysis such as introductions to R and python, git and github and related topics.

 !!! info "Courses calendar"

     Check the event calendar at our [official webpage](https://heads.ku.dk/course/next-courses/)

-In addition, the Danish National Sanbox for Health Data Science, ([HDS sandbox](https://hds-sandbox.github.io/)), also offers courses on omics analysis.

-## DataLab Course list
+## DataLab courses

+[cards cols="3"(./develop/cards/datalab.yaml)]

+[HeaDS DataLab](https://heads.ku.dk/datalab/) provides several courses on Data Analysis such as introductions to R and python, git and github and related topics.

 ### Introduction to Machine Learning in Biomedical Research